mqxym/zodiax/README.md

 - http://zodiax.mqxym.de/index_de.html (German)

 ## Includes

 - Simple JavaScript with jQuery
 - Algorithm to calculate the right dates
 - Random sorting
 - TailwindCSS library for styling

+## Contribute

+Translations to your language are welcome!